 Each National Association decides which players to choose, and it is totally up to them to determine who deserves the right to compete at the WTTC.
 The regulation only states:

-184.108.40.206 Each association shall be entitled to enter 3 men and 3 women players in each singles events, with one additional player ranked in the top 100 and one additional player ranked in the top 20 of the ITTF world ranking list issued in January of the year of the Championships to a maximum of 5 men and 5 women.
-The maximum entry for each association is 2 men’s doubles, 2 women’s doubles and 2 mixed doubles; all players may be different.
+126.96.36.199 Each Association shall be entitled to enter 3 men and 3 women players in each singles events, with one additional player ranked in the top 100 and one additional player ranked in the top 20 of the ITTF world ranking list issued in January of the year of the Championships to a maximum of 5 men and 5 women.
+The maximum entry for each Association is 2 men’s doubles, 2 women’s doubles and 2 mixed doubles; all players may be different.

-Which, in practice, considering the ranking to be applied (January’s), results in the next grants:
+So, in practice, considering the ranking to be applied (January’s), this results in the following allowances:

-- 5 men players: Austria, Belarus, Brazil, China, France, Hongkong, Japan, Korea Republic, Portugal, Chinese Taipei
+- 5 male players: Austria, Belarus, Brazil, China, France, Hong Kong, Japan, South Korea, Portugal, Chinese Taipei

-- 4 men players: Belgium, Croatia, Czech Republic, Denmark, Egypt, England, Finland, Greece, Hungary, India, Iran, Nigeria, Poland, Qatar, Romania, Russia, Singapore, Slovenia, Serbia, Slovakia, Sweden, Turkey, Ukraine, USA
+- 4 male players: Belgium, Croatia, Czech Republic, Denmark, Egypt, England, Finland, Greece, Hungary, India, Iran, Nigeria, Poland, Qatar, Romania, Russia, Singapore, Slovenia, Serbia, Slovakia, Sweden, Turkey, Ukraine, USA

-- 5 women players: Austria, China, Hongkong, Japan, Korea Republic, Romania, Singapore, Chinese Taipei, Turkey
+- 5 female players: Austria, China, Hong Kong, Japan, South Korea, Romania, Singapore, Chinese Taipei, Turkey

-- 4 women players: Belarus, Canada, Czech Republic, Spain, Hungary, India, Luxembourg, Netherlands, Poland, Portugal, Puerto Rico, Russia, Slovakia, Sweden, Thailand, Ukraine, USA
+- 4 female players: Belarus, Canada, Czech Republic, Spain, Hungary, India, Luxembourg, Netherlands, Poland, Portugal, Puerto Rico, Russia, Slovakia, Sweden, Thailand, Ukraine, USA

 The most powerful National Association has, as stated before, five slots for both men and women.
 As usual, the Chinese Association has organized a long and complex competition to test their players.

-Starting on January, some of the second-class players like Yu Ziyang, Zhou Qihao or Xu Chenhao had to compete earlier to keep advancing and increasing their chances of reaching the last stages.
-Ma Long and Zhang Jike were exempted of playing February’s matches, when the rest of top players, including Fan Zhendong and Xu Xin, had to start their road to Germany.
+Starting in January, some of the second-class players like Yu Ziyang, Zhou Qihao or Xu Chenhao had to compete earlier in order to advance and increase their chances of reaching the final stages.
+Ma Long and Zhang Jike were exempt from playing February’s matches, while the rest of the top players, including Fan Zhendong and Xu Xin, had to start on their road to Germany.

-Finally, on the 3rd of March, the final stage took place.
-This year, a huge marketing campaign named the candidates as The Marvellous 12:
+On the 3rd of March, the final stage took place.
+This year, a huge marketing campaign branded the candidates as The Marvellous 12: